Gaming monitors are often overlooked when talking about the most essential gaming gear.

 It has built-in speakers, but we are not sure why.
 Almost all competitive gamers use a headset or maybe a surround sound system when gaming.
 Since built-in audio speakers cannot grant the information needed in fps gaming in particular.

 The Zowie screen naturally has a reduction in blue light.
-This is to ensure less eye-strain during longer gaming sessions.
+This is to ensure less eye-strain during more extended gaming sessions.

 We cannot think of a better value for money purchase than this PC screen.
 Its performance is on par with even the most high-end of gaming monitors.
-Yet the price is close to a budget display.
+The price is close to a budget display.

 - 1ms Response Time